FrankRoos/PowerTrackingProcessor/src/main/resources/org.gft.processor.powertracking/documentation.md

 ## Configuration
 ### Instantaneous Power
-The field containing the power value as a double in Watt.
+The field containing the power value as a double in Kilowatt (kW).
 ### Timestamp
 The field containing the time value (in millisecond) at which the power was taken.
 ### Waiting Time